Quantum thermodynamics of de Sitter space: Introduction

 \end{enumerate}

 In this article we study the thermodynamics of dS space using analytical techniques based on the Markovian master equation (MME) for an open quantum system (also known as the ``GKLS equation'' or the ``Lindblad equation'') \cite{GKS, Lindblad}.
 Taking such a system to be weakly coupled to a background massless quantum field and working in the cosmic rest frame for dS space, we find that the system equilibrates to a population distribution with temperature $T_{\rm dS} = h / 2 \pi$, consistent with the result of \cite{GH}.
 The authors of \cite{GH} concluded, based on the dS isometries, that any other observer moving along a timelike geodesic would also measure $T_{\rm dS}$.
-We find, however, that this temperature is only well defined in the cosmic rest frame, in which the background acts as a {\it physical} heat bath whose energy density obeys the Stefan-Boltzmann law $\rho_{\rm dS} \propto T_{\rm dS}^4$.
+We find, however, that this temperature is only well defined in the cosmic rest frame, in which the background acts as a {\it physical} heat bath whose energy density obeys the Stefan-Boltzmann law $\rho_{\rm dS} \propto T_{\rm dS}^4$.\footnote{We have borrowed the term ``cosmic rest frame'' from the astrophysical literature, where it is commonly used to label the preferred frame in which the cosmic microwave background (CMB) has no dipole moment.
+In that case, it is well understood that the CMB has a blackbody spectrum ---and therefore a well defined temperature--- only in the cosmic rest frame.
+See, e.g., \cite{LL-CRF}.}

 In an accompanying letter \cite{relax}, we combine this result with the Friedmann equations of classical GR and find that the dS phase ends abruptly because of the irreversible transfer of energy from the background $\rho_{\rm dS}$ into ordinary particles.
 This provides a graceful exit to inflation without the need to invoke any inflaton potential.
-Thermal particle production during inflation, with a black-body spectrum given by $T_{\rm dS}$ (rather than vacuum fluctuations) can explain the presence of adiabatic, Gaussian, and approximately scale-invariant primordial perturbations that seed the subsequent formation of structure in the Universe.
+Thermal particle production during inflation, with a blackbody spectrum given by $T_{\rm dS}$ (rather than vacuum fluctuations) can explain the presence of adiabatic, Gaussian, and approximately scale-invariant primordial perturbations that seed the subsequent formation of structure in the Universe.